 Here’s our tips for doing a tour ar Ras Al Jinz Resort:

-- Arrive early and check what the order in which that day’s tours will be going out.
+- Arrive early for the evening tour and check the order in which tours will be going out.
 This will help you plan how much time you have to look around the museum.

 - Bring a red light torch for helping you walk to the turtle beach.
 You will be told when you can use it.
-When you are with the turtles the guide’s light is the only one that will be used.
+When you are with the nesting turtles the guide’s light is the only one that should be used.

 Can you take photos of turtles at Ras Al Jinz?

 Yes, but flash photography is not allowed.
-I used my iPhone camera during our evening tour.
-And would use my DSLR during a sunrise morning tour.
+I used my iPhone camera during our evening and morning tours.
+I brought my DSLR for the sunrise morning tour but didn’t use it because I wasn’t getting a good vibe from the experience.

 When can you see turtles at Ras Al Jinz?

-The main turtle nesting season is from April to September but it is possible to see turtles nesting and hatching all year round.
+The main turtle nesting season is from April to September.
+Visit during this window for the best chance of seeing turtles.
+It is possible to see turtles nesting and hatching all year round but there are no guarantees.

-It takes seven weeks for turtles to hatch, so eggs laid at the end of the main nesting season are due to hatch in November.
-However, very few eggs survive, so the further into the season the fewer baby turtles you are likely to see scuttling to the ocean in there morning.
+However, very few eggs survive, so the further into the season the fewer adult and baby turtles you are likely to see.

 Find out more about the best times to visit Oman for different experiences here.